-You try to directly address that.
+- Give it a go anyway, even just for a while.
 After my degree, where I had to do a lot of reading and writing, I kinda lost interest in reading.
 It took me many years to get that interest back.
 Years lost that I could have been expanding my mind.
-Getting into reading involves setting aside a small amount of time to read - e.g. 20 minutes a day - and repeating that till you achieve some momentum.
-This is separate from the reading you need to do as part of your degree.

-You explore 'new' media options like podcasts and YouTube.
+Getting into reading involves setting aside a small amount of time to read e.g. 20 minutes a day and repeating that till you achieve some momentum.
+This is separate from the reading you need to do as part of your degree. - You explore 'new' media options like podcasts and YouTube.
 There is now an incredibly rich variety of content available for free through podcasts and YouTube channels.
 I have about 5 podcasts that I listen to regularly, on the way to work in the car.
 These podcasts which are typically interviews with subject matter experts of different types expose me to topics that I would not otherwise gravitate towards.
 For many, podcasts and YouTube have replaced reading.
 Podcasts particularly can be listened to when doing other activities.
 Through podcasts I often hear about books that I then want to read.

 Complementing reading is writing.
 This could include journaling, or writing a blog, or using your social media channels to write about what you are learning.
 Writing requires clarity and forces your mind to organise its knowledge in a coherent way.
-The more you practice this, the better you get at it.
+The more you practice this, the better you get at it (and the better it will be for your PhD).
 For example, the more I write about self-care, the clearer I get about what it is I am trying to say.